A Data-Driven State Aggregation Approach for Dynamic Discrete Choice Models: Introduction

 Researchers have made extensive progress in identifying and estimating parameters associated with DDMs~\citep{eckstein1989specification}.
 That said, estimation is still challenging.
 Specifically, DDM estimation suffers from the curse of dimensionality, where the time-dependence of state evolution and action choices increases the dimensionality of possible solution paths exponentially with the cardinality of states and actions~\citep{bellman1957markovian}.
 This curse often renders exact dynamic programming solutions infeasible for interesting and realistic empirical settings.
 To mitigate this, it is natural to reduce the complexity of the state space by aggregating states together~\citep{singh1995reinforcement}.
 However, it is difficult to know, \emph{a-priori}, which states matter most.

 Existing methods for DDM estimation fall primarily into four categories. \begin{inlineenum} \item Classical methods in economics follow the framework of nested fixed-point maximum likelihood estimation~\citep{rust1987optimal}, which fully solves dynamic programming equations.
-While such methods show great performance for problems with small state spaces, they struggle when faced with large-state spaces due to the curse of dimensionality. \item Alternatives include conditional choice probability methods ~\citep{aguirregabiria2002swapping,hotz1993conditional}.
-These methods generate computational efficiency gains by avoiding fully solving dynamic programming problems.
+While such methods show great performance for problems with small state spaces, they struggle when faced with large-state spaces due to the curse of dimensionality. \item Alternatives include conditional choice probability methods ~\citep{aguirregabiria2002swapping,hotz1993conditional}, which generate computational efficiency gains by avoiding fully solving dynamic programming problems.
 They do so by exploiting inverse mappings between conditional choice probabilities and choice-specific value functions.
-That said, these methods do not, by themselves, attempt to limit the size of state spaces and can generate large small sample bias in the presence of complex ones. \item The estimation problem can also be seen as a maximal entropy inverse reinforcement learning (IRL) problem~\citep{ermon2015learning}, which facilitates machine learning solutions~\citep{geng2020deep,yoganarasimhan2018dynamic}.
-Although machine learning methods accommodate large state spaces using powerful function approximators, these approximators require large datasets and underperform in small samples. \item As a convenient practical technique, many researchers first aggregate states in an ad-hoc manner before applying DDM methods, in order to reduce both computational and sample complexity~\citep{rust1987optimal,rust1997using,arcidiacono2011practical,bajari2007estimating}.
+That said, these methods do not, by themselves, attempt to limit the size of state spaces and often require stronger assumptions. \item The estimation problem can also be seen as a maximal entropy inverse reinforcement learning (IRL) problem~\citep{ermon2015learning}, which facilitates machine learning solutions~\citep{geng2020deep,yoganarasimhan2018dynamic}.
+Although machine learning methods accommodate large state spaces using powerful function approximators, these approximators require large datasets and underperform in small samples. \item As a convenient practical technique, many researchers first aggregate states in an ad-hoc manner before applying DDM methods, in order to reduce both computational and sample complexity~\citep{rust1997using,arcidiacono2011practical,bajari2007estimating}.
 An example is state discretization.
-However, state aggregation typically generates approximation error.
-Existing state aggregation methods often choose states based on domain knowledge without formally modeling approximation error, which may lead to suboptimal performance. \end{inlineenum}
+However, state aggregation typically generates approximation errors.
+Existing state aggregation methods often choose states based on domain knowledge~\cite{dutra2011upgrades} without formally modeling approximation errors, leading to suboptimal performance. \end{inlineenum}